lingtalfi/jsFileUploader/README.md

 The html name of the field to create is defined with the "urlToFormFieldName" option, and defaults to "the_file".

+We can add a default value, using the "defaultValue" option, so that the plugin displays the input(s) corresponding to that value right away (i.e. when the form is loaded for the first time).

 File visualizer